QPPQLivingReview/review/index.md

 		* **Hamilton-Jacobi** [![download](https://img.shields.io/badge/-FTol-red)]() [![download](https://img.shields.io/badge/-Theo-darkred)]() [JLY22c](https://arxiv.org/abs/2209.08478) [JL22](https://arxiv.org/abs/2202.07834)

 			*A particular case of the Hamilton-Jacobi-Bellman.
-The Hamilton-Jacobi is an alternative formulation of classical mechanics, where given a Hamiltonian* $H(q, p, t)$ *of a mechanical system, the Hamilton–Jacobi equation is a first-order, non-linear PDE for the Hamilton’s principal function S. One of its advantages is in efficiently identifying conserved quantities of mechanical systems.*
+The Hamilton-Jacobi is an alternative formulation of classical mechanics, where given a Hamiltonian* H(q, p, t) *of a mechanical system, the Hamilton–Jacobi equation is a first-order, non-linear PDE for the Hamilton’s principal function S. One of its advantages is in efficiently identifying conserved quantities of mechanical systems.*

 		* **Black-Scholes-Barenblatt** [![download](https://img.shields.io/badge/-QIns-grey)]() [![download](https://img.shields.io/badge/-Num-darkblue)]() [Pat+22](https://arxiv.org/abs/2208.02235)